Pass The Sirop de Poteau

 Alternative Deicer from Organic Waste Streams

-This report describes a comprehensive laboratory and field evaluation intended to determine the performance of CDS (Condensed Distillers Soluble) in particular and with chloride salt co-products in ice control operations.
+This report describes a comprehensive laboratory and field evaluation intended to determine the performance of CDS (Condensed Distillers Soluble) in particular and with chloride salt co-products on ice control operations.
 The study shows when mixed with co-products, CDS is effective for ice control operations, able to melt ice faster and at lower temperatures than traditional ice control agents, with little or no adverse effects on infrastructure or the environment.